 Another Common Interpretation of the Exception Clause

 Those who accept that divorce is never right must provide a convincing explanation of the exception clause.
 Why does Jesus to some degree exonerate a man who remarries after divorcing a wife guilty of porneia?
-In their attempt to answer this question, many have pointed out that the exception clause appears only in Matthew, the Gospel written to the Jews.
+In their attempt to answer this question, many have pointed out that the exception clause appears only in Matthew, the Gospel with a Jewish slant.
 They conclude that the clause pertains to a situation that could only arise under Jewish laws and customs.
 They point out further that the exception clause specifies porneia, not adultery.
 They argue that the right word would have been "adultery" if Jesus had merely been speaking of an unfaithful or immoral wife.
 Reasoning along this line carries them to the conclusion that for the Jews, porneia must have had a special meaning, referring to a transgression that, in Jewish society, was valid grounds for divorce.

 Some expositors have presumed that the Jews regarded illicit sex after marriage as adultery, but illicit sex before marriage as fornication.
 Marriage was preceded by a betrothal as binding as marriage.
 It could be broken only by divorce.
 So, those who favor this interpretation of porneia suppose that the exception clause alludes to the kind of situation that arose in Jesus' own family.
 While Joseph was betrothed to Mary, he found her pregnant and, assuming she had been unfaithful to him, he considered divorcing her.
 According to these expositors, the exception clause limits the right of divorce to the period of betrothal.
 A man could divorce an immoral wife before consummation of their marriage, but not afterward.